 The trail is a cornucopia of beautiful views, idyllic meadows, mysterious forests, ancient ruins, and stunning valleys.
 Every day and every stage of this epic trek is packed with all the things that make hiking so darn enjoyable.
 If tackled before or after high season, in the months of May or September, chances are you will have the trail mostly to yourself.
 In fact we saw more deer while on the trail itself than we did other hikers.

-For a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions, go here, and find out why this is one of the best trails to trek for anyone looking to find great, and moderately challenging, hiking in Spain.
+Check out out are guide for a complete break down of the Cami dels Bons Homes, from logistics to our day by day impressions.
+Find out why this is one of the best trails to trek for anyone looking to find great, and moderately challenging, hiking in Spain!